-Artists and works of art often prove an extraordinarily good feeling for the zeitgeist; What can sometimes be understood in social changes, as the back of the sculpture - projects Münster 2007 proves.
+Artists and works of art often demonstrate an extraordinarily fine sense of the zeitgeist ; this can sometimes be seen in social changes, as the retrospective examination of the Sculpture – Projects Münster 2007 shows.

 The works of art on the sculpture projects in Münster 2007 were (not quite as planned) in the sign of the shredded wealth waste, they wanted to provoke the over-saturated art viewer with urban origin and rather over-saturated loss of consumption.
 They were also characterized by a return to nature, and the organizers were no longer planned:

-Pawel Althamer , the Polish artist created sculpture , performance , video art and installation , which not only mental "sciezka" (path) in the middle of a meadow not far from the centrally located Aasee started a tramble path that could be reached across everything that could be reached in this local recreation area.
+Pawel Althamer , the Polish artist who worked between sculpture , performance , video art and installation created the not only spiritual “Sciezka” (path) into the void – he had a footpath begin in the middle of a meadow not far from the centrally located Aasee, which ran across everything that could be reached via asphalt paths in this local recreation area.

 Kultuurinavigaattori, CC BY-SA 4.0, via Wikimedia Commons